-For alpha and beta particles to be detected by ionization chambers, they must be provided with a thin window.
+For alpha and beta particles to be detected by ionization chambers, they must be given a thin window.
 This “end-window” must be thin enough for the alpha and beta particles to penetrate.
 However, a window of almost any thickness will prevent an alpha particle from entering the chamber.
 The window is usually made of mica with a density of about 1.5 – 2.0 mg/cm2.
-But it does not mean, alpha radiation cannot be detected by an ionization chamber.
+But it does not mean an ionization chamber cannot detect alpha radiation.

-For example, in some kind of smoke detectors, you can meet man-made radionuclides such as americium-241, which is a source of alpha particles.
-The smoke detector has two ionization chambers, one open to the air, and a reference chamber which does not allow the entry of particles.
+For example, in some kinds of smoke detectors, you can meet artificial radionuclides such as americium-241, a source of alpha particles.
+The smoke detector has two ionization chambers, one open to the air and a reference chamber that does not allow the entry of particles.
 The radioactive source emits alpha particles into both chambers, which ionizes some air molecules.
-The free-air chamber allows the entry of smoke particles to the sensitive volume and to change attenuation of alpha particles.
-If any smoke particles enter the free-air chamber, some of the ions will attach to the particles and not be available to carry the current in that chamber.
-An electronic circuit detects that a current difference has developed between the open and sealed chambers, and sounds the alarm.
+The free-air chamber allows the entry of smoke particles into the sensitive volume and changes the attenuation of alpha particles.
+If any smoke particles enter the free-air chamber, some ions will attach to the particles and not be available to carry the current in that chamber.
+An electronic circuit detects that a current difference has developed between the open and sealed chambers and sounds the alarm.

 Detection of Alpha Radiation using Geiger-Mueller Counter

-Geiger counters are mainly used for portable instrumentation due to its sensitivity, simple counting circuit, and ability to detect low-level radiation.
+Geiger counters are mainly used for portable instrumentation due to their sensitivity, simple counting circuit, and ability to detect low-level radiation.
 Although the major use of Geiger counters is probably in individual particle detection, they are also found in gamma survey meters.
-They are able to detect almost all types of radiation, but there are slight differences in the Geiger-Mueller tube.
-However, the Geiger-Müller tube produces a pulse output which is the same magnitude for all detected radiation, so a Geiger counter with an end window tube cannot distinguish between alpha and beta particles.
+They can detect almost all types of radiation, but there are slight differences in the Geiger-Mueller tube.
+However, the Geiger-Müller tube produces a pulse output of the same magnitude for all detected radiation, so a Geiger counter with an end window tube cannot distinguish between alpha and beta particles.

-For alpha and beta particles to be detected by Geiger counters, they must be provided with a thin window.
+For alpha and beta particles to be detected by Geiger counters, they must be given a thin window.
 This “end-window” must be thin enough for the alpha and beta particles to penetrate.
 However, a window of almost any thickness will prevent an alpha particle from entering the chamber.
 The window is usually made of mica with a density of about 1.5 – 2.0 mg/cm2 to allow low-energy beta particles (e.g., from carbon-14) to enter the detector.
-The efficiency reduction for alpha is due to the attenuation effect of the end window, though distance from the surface being checked also has a significant effect, and ideally a source of alpha radiation should be less than 10mm from the detector due to attenuation in air.
+The efficiency reduction for alpha is due to the attenuation effect of the end window, though the distance from the surface being checked also has a significant effect.
+Ideally, a source of alpha radiation should be less than 10mm from the detector due to attenuation in the air.

 Detection of Alpha using Scintillation Counter

-Scintillation counters are used to measure radiation in a variety of applications including hand held radiation survey meters, personnel and environmental monitoring for radioactive contamination, medical imaging, radiometric assay, nuclear security and nuclear plant safety.
-They are widely used because they can be made inexpensively yet with good efficiency, and can measure both the intensity and the energy of incident radiation.
+Scintillation counters are used to measure radiation in various applications, including hand-held radiation survey meters, personnel and environmental monitoring for radioactive contamination, medical imaging, radiometric assay, nuclear security, and nuclear plant safety.
+They are widely used because they can be made inexpensively yet with good efficiency and can measure both the intensity and the energy of incident radiation.

-Scintillation counters can be used to detect alpha, beta, gamma radiation.
-They can be used also for detection of neutrons.
+Scintillation counters can be used to detect alpha, beta, and gamma radiation, and they can also be used for the detection of neutrons.
 For these purposes, different scintillators are used:

 Alpha Particles and Heavy Ions.
-Due to the very high ionizing power of heavy ions, scintillation counters are usually not ideal for the detection of heavy ions.
+Due to the very high ionizing power of heavy ions, scintillation counters are usually not ideal for detecting heavy ions.
 For equal energies, a proton will produce 1/4 to 1/2 the light of an electron, while alpha particles will produce only about 1/10 the light.
-Where needed, inorganic crystals, e.g., CsI(Tl), ZnS(Ag) (typically used in thin sheets as α-particle monitors), should be preferred to organic materials.
-Pure CsI is a fast and dense scintillating material with relatively low light yield that increases significantly with cooling.
-The drawbacks of CsI are a high temperature gradient and a slight hygroscopicity.
+Where needed, inorganic crystals, e.g., CsI(Tl) and ZnS(Ag) (typically used in thin sheets as α-particle monitors), should be preferred to organic materials.
+Pure CsI is a fast and dense scintillating material with a relatively low light yield that increases significantly with cooling.
+The drawbacks of CsI are a high-temperature gradient and a slight hygroscopicity.

 Detection of Alpha using Semiconductors – Silicon Strip Detectors

-Silicon strip detectors 5 x 5 cm2 in area are quite common and are used in series (just like planes of MWPCs) to determine charged-particle trajectories to position-accuracies of the order of several μm in the transverse direction.
-Placed on a low doped fully depleted silicon wafer these implants form a one-dimensional array of diodes.
-By connecting each of the metalized strips to a charge sensitive amplifier a position sensitive detector is built.
-Two dimensional position measurements can be achieved by applying an additional strip like doping on the wafer backside by use of a double sided technology.
-Such devices can be used to measure small impact parameters and thereby determine whether some charged particle originated from a primary collision or was the decay product of a primary particle that traveled a small distance from the original interaction, and then decayed.
+Silicon strip detectors 5 x 5 cm2 in the area are quite common and are used in series (just like planes of MWPCs) to determine charged-particle trajectories to position accuracies of the order of several μm in the transverse direction.
+These implants form a one-dimensional array of diodes on a low-doped, fully depleted silicon wafer.
+A position-sensitive detector is built by connecting each metalized strip to a charge-sensitive amplifier.
+Two-dimensional position measurements can be achieved by applying additional strip-like doping on the wafer backside using double-sided technology.
+Such devices can measure small impact parameters and thereby determine whether some charged particle originated from a primary collision or was the decay product of a primary particle that traveled a small distance from the original interaction and then decayed.